dentemple/fsq-add-venue/README.md

 * `--token`

 The `file` flag should be set to the file path of the input file of venue data and attributes for which you would like to add/update.
-The `output` flag is the file path for where you would like to send the add/update results (the resulting file will include new venue IDs, response code, etc.).
+The `output` flag is the file path for where you would like to send the add/update results (the resulting file will include new venue IDs, response codes, etc.).
 The `token` flag is where you set your OAuth token.
 If you do not have a token already, please generate one by following the instructions [here](https://developer.foursquare.com/docs/api/configuration/authentication).

 <br>